 Rossi refutes this.
-Rossi used to work in Missouri where law enforcement agencies are required to annually report the demographics of their stops, searches, and arrests for traffic violations.
+They used to work in Missouri where law enforcement agencies are required to annually report the demographics of their stops, searches, and arrests for traffic violations.

-“For the last 15 or 16 years, what that data has shown is that Black folks in Missouri are almost twice as likely to be stopped, searched and arrested as White people in Missouri,” Rossi said.
+“For the last 15 or 16 years, what that data has shown is that Black folks in Missouri are almost twice as likely to be stopped, searched, and arrested as White people in Missouri,” Rossi said.
 “But when you go further into the data, the number of White people with contraband in their vehicles is higher than the number of Black and Brown people.
-The data about who is actually committing more crimes does not justify the increase rates of stops, searches and arrests of Black and Brown people.”
+The data about who is actually committing more crimes does not justify the increased rates of stops, searches, and arrests of Black and Brown people.”

 The concerns about privatization of the correctional system extend past prisons.
 In recent years, we have seen the emergence of private probation and parole services and private release centers.